Trinity College Dublin

 Irish language classes in Trinity

-• Classes are available to both Trinity students and staff, including retired staff, and are free of charge.
+Classes are available to Trinity students and staff and are free of charge.

-• The subject matter of the courses is compatible with the European Certificate in Irish (TEG), an internationally-recognised qualification.
-The Irish Language Office provides support to staff and students who wish to take a TEG exam.
+The content of the courses will be in line with Teastas Eorpach na Gaeilge (TEG), Irish language proficiency examinations and qualifications which are internationally recognised.
+The Irish Langauge Office offers support to staff and students who wish to undertake a TEG exam.
 Please contact gaeloifig@tcd.ie for further information.

-• Gaelchultúr adopts a communicative approach whereby emphasis is placed on the spoken language and conversation in the classes.
+A communicative approach is adopted where emphasis is placed on the spoken language and on conversation.
 Grammar is taught in context, as it is needed.
 Reading and writing opportunities are limited.

 Opportunities to speak Irish